sonotley/cookiecutter-snoap/README.md

   - Use the functions provided in the `paths` module to refer to these file locations
 - Write some tests in the `test` module
 - Run the tests in your local environment by typing `pytest`
-- Advance the version number by running `python build/version.py [major/minor/patch]`
+- Advance the version number by running `./build/version.py [major/minor/patch]`
 - To build locally:
   - Run the tests with tox and perform a build if they pass by executing `./build/build.sh`
   - If you just want a build without the tox tests, set `SNOAP_BUILD_TEST=SKIP`